Relevant Enacted Legislation

 This bill requires the California Health and Human Services Agency to establish and operate a statewide registry system, to be known as the California POLST Registry, for the purpose of collecting POLST forms received from health care providers.
 Read the announcement.

-AB 187 (Bonita): Medi-Cal: managed care: California Children’s Services program
+AB 187 (Bonita): Medi-Cal Managed Care: California Children’s Services program

 This bill extends the termination of the prohibition against services covered under the California Children’s Services program from being incorporated into a Medi-Cal managed care contract entered into after August 1, 1994, until January 1, 2017.